 How to Make Lego Party Invitations

 Follow this step-by-step tutorial to make Lego Party Invitations.
-(If you prefer my version you can also download a free editable PDF from the free printables library).
+(If you prefer my version you can also download the free editable PDF.)

 1 – Get the Font – The sample invitation uses the free font SquareFont.
 Download it from dafont.com and install it on your computer.
 (You can now edit the free editable PDF or make your own custom design.)